Efficient Detection of Communities with Significant Overlaps in Networks: Partial Community Merger Algorithm: Searching for Partial Communities

 It is important to note that PCMA does \textit{not} require a high accuracy in this step of finding all the partial communities.
 Any error generated in this step can be greatly reduced by the mergers and post-processing step, as discussed in Sec.~\ref{subsec:post-processing}.
+For example, the detection algorithm we used in this step needs to try $r=10$ to $100$ random initial conditions to get relatively good results, as suggested by the authors of the algorithm~\cite{Ball:2011wz}.
+We used only one in benchmarking, yet PCMA still performed very well.
+Increasing the number of random initial conditions could get even better results, although with the improvement not be much.
+For empirical analysis, we used $r=10$ to get more accurate results.
+The parameters used in empirical analysis are summarized in Table~\ref{tab:parameters_step_1_e}.
+For benchmarking, $K=5$, , $r=1$, $b=0.2$, $m=0.3$.
+Parameter $c$ and $d$ are not used.